The Relational Origins of Rules in Online Communities: Discussion

-\begin{mdframed} \textbf{Design implication.} Rule changes may stem from periods of participation growth as well as periods of decline.
-In times of flux, platforms should prompt leaders to re-evaluate their goals as well as their rules \citep{reddy_evolutionrules_2023}.
-Rapid growth may provoke rule expansion and clarification \citep{kiene_survivingeternal_2016}, while rapid decline may signal a need for broader pathways for participation, such as allowing casual and off-topic contributions to niche discussion communities. \end{mdframed} Next, we find that leaders, while knowing problems exist, may lack the capacity to implement effective rule changes to resolve those problems. \citet{march_dynamicsrules_2000}, analyzing the evolution of written rules at a university, argue that organizations are ``thermostatic'' in their attention to problems: as long as performance is satisfactory, problems may go unresolved or unnoticed.
-Self-governed online communities may be especially prone to neglect problems because their leaders are volunteers.
-These leaders are typically unpaid \citep{dosono_moderationpractices_2019, matias_civiclabor_2019, wohn_volunteermoderators_2019} and frequently quit because of their lack of time brings about psychological distress \citep{schopke-gonzalez_whyvolunteer_2024}.
-Yet as communities mature, new problems often demand new rules \citep{butler_dontlook_2008, kiene_survivingeternal_2016, lin_betterwhen_2017, reddy_evolutionrules_2023}.
+\begin{mdframed} \textbf{Design Proposition:} Rule changes may stem from periods of participation growth as well as periods of decline.
+In times of flux, platforms could prompt leaders to re-evaluate their goals as well as their rules \citep{reddy_evolutionrules_2023}.
+Rapid growth may provoke rule expansion and clarification \citep{kiene_survivingeternal_2016}, while rapid decline may signal a need for broader pathways for participation. \end{mdframed} Next, we find that leaders, while knowing problems exist, may lack the capacity to implement effective rule changes to resolve those problems. \citet{march_dynamicsrules_2000}, analyzing the evolution of written rules at a university, argue that organizations are ``thermostatic'' in their attention to problems: as long as performance is satisfactory, problems may go unresolved or unnoticed.
+Self-governed online communities may be especially prone to neglect problems because their leaders are typically unpaid \citep{dosono_moderationpractices_2019, matias_civiclabor_2019, wohn_volunteermoderators_2019} and frequently quit because of their lack of time, which brings about psychological distress \citep{schopke-gonzalez_whyvolunteer_2024}.
+Yet, as communities mature, new problems often demand new rules \citep{butler_dontlook_2008, kiene_survivingeternal_2016, lin_betterwhen_2017, reddy_evolutionrules_2023}.
 Leaders we interviewed cited similar challenges in finding time to change their rules, carefully weighed the demands of potential new rule enforcement, and in one case, replaced the leadership team with members better positioned to improve community governance.